Indoqa/indoqa-react/README.md

 export default createStore()
 ```

-  * The indoqaStore is a wrapper around a Redux store and the rxjs-observable epic middleware.
+  * The indoqaStore is a wrapper around a Redux store, the rxjs-observable epic middleware and the react-router-redux middleware.
   * After a file change of the rootEpic/rootReducers or of any referenced file is detected, the root epic and root reducer are reloaded.
+  * By default the react-router-redux middleware is applied using the browserHistory of react-router.
+    This can be overridden with the property 'history'.
+In this case make sure that the routerConfig of the
+    IndoqaApplication uses the same history implementation (see 'routerConfig' below).

 ### routerConfig
 ```javascript